aldefouw/react_query_builder/README.md

 gem 'reform-rails'
 ```

-Yes - that's a lot of dependencies.
+Yes - those are a lot of dependencies.

 But this is meant to be a plug-and-play solution.